2024, 16 Nights, May 12 to 27

 Hire Car, typically Mustang or Camaro convertible, subject to availability

 Want to use your own car?
-Not a problem please contact us annd we will be happy to accommodate your requirements including arranging shipping if needed.
+Not a problem please contact us and we will be happy to accommodate your requirements including arranging shipping if needed.

-Bed and breakfast in each of the carefully selected hotels, motels and diners.
+Double or Twin room in each of the carefully selected hotels and motels.

 What is not Included

-Flights, car rental one way drop off fee, dinner, drinks, incidentals, bar cost, lunch, road tolls, fuel and any other miscellaneous costs.
+Flights, car rental one way drop off fee, meals (some hotels may include breakfast, this will be noted on the final itinerary), resort fees, drinks, incidentals, bar costs, road tolls, fuel and any other miscellaneous costs.

 Contact us for pricing.